 William H. Bartels retired as an employee of the Company as of January 1, 2020.
 However, he continues to serve as a member of SPAR's Board.
+Mr. Bartels is also one of the founders and a significant stockholder of SGRP.

 Effective as of January 18, 2020, SPAR's Governance Committee proposed and unanimously approved retirement benefits for the five-year period commencing January 1, 2020, and ending December 31, 2024 (the "Five-Year Period"), for Mr. Bartels.
 The aggregate value of benefits payable to Mr. Bartels is approximately \$220,558 per year and a total of \$1,102,790 for the Five-Year Period.
-The Company recognized \$700,000 of retirement benefits during the year ended December 31, 2020, representing the present value of the future Retirement Compensation, Supplemental Fees and Medical Benefits payments due Mr. Bartels. \$404,667 remains outstanding as of December 31, 2021 and is included within Accrued expenses and other current liabilities.
+The Company recognized \$700,000 of retirement benefits during the year ended December 31, 2020, representing the present value of the future Retirement Compensation, Supplemental Fees and Medical Benefits payments due Mr. Bartels.
+As of December 31, 2022 \$290,917 of retirement benefits remains outstanding and is included within Accrued expenses and other current liabilities on the consolidated balance sheets.